What Is the Cost of Laminate Countertops in 2025?

 Pros

-• Affordable material and installation costs compared to other countertop options
+• Affordable material and installation costs compared to other countertop options.

-• Simple installation that can be done as a DIY with the right experience
+• Simple installation that can be done as a DIY with the right experience.

-• Low maintenance with no required sealing or special cleaners
+• Low maintenance with no required sealing or special cleaners.

-• Able to resist scratches, scuffs, and bacteria
+• Able to resist scratches, scuffs, and bacteria.

 Cons

-• Crack easily, especially around the edges
+• Cracks easily, especially around the edges.

-• Can warp and bubble on the surface when exposed to excess moisture
+• Can warp and bubble on the surface when exposed to excess moisture.

-• Lacks the depth and authentic appearance of natural wood or stone
+• Lacks the depth and authentic appearance of natural wood or stone.

-• Not eco-friendly and can't be recycled
+• Not eco-friendly and can't be recycled.

-• Shorter life span than other countertop materials
+• Shorter life span than other countertop materials.

 Budgeting for Laminate Countertop Installation